 - 1. The maintenance and integrity of the BBC Children in Need web site is the responsibility of the trustees; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the web site. - 2.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Consolidated Statement of Financial Activities
+Consolidated Statement of Financial Activities For the year ended 30 June 2019

 (Incorporating Income and Expenditure Account and Statement of Total Recognised Gains and Losses)